Q: How did you fall in love with your sport?

 Q: What athlete do you look up to the most?

-Q: What’s the best advice you’ve received from a coach, mentor or teammate in that sport?
+Q: What’s the best advice you’ve received from a coach, mentor or teammate?

 A: “The best advice I’ve gotten was from coach (Fred) Foster.
 He would always say, ‘Can’t isn’t a word,’ and, ‘Play every game like it’s your last.’
 I think that’s a great mind-set to have as an athlete.”